sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

     Additional details on the test alert are available at [SAP Note 3004477 - Usage of statistics server test alert (ID 999)](https://launchpad.support.sap.com/#/notes/3004477).

     >In SAP HANA Cloud Central, alerts can be filtered by Current or All.
-Current Alerts have a Start Time value but no End Time value, as the end time is added when the alert is closed and be moved to All alerts.
+Current Alerts have a Start Time value but no End Time value, as the end time is added when the alert is closed.
+Closed alerts appear in type filter All rather than Current.
+    >
     > Alerts can also be accessed via a REST API as shown at [Accessing SAP HANA Cloud Alerts and Metrics using a REST API](hana-cloud-alerts-rest-api).